 1. Budget

 Pro Tip: When you know your affordability, you can narrow down your options.
-We recommend that first-time riders spend at most $7,000 all-in on both their bike and expenses.
+We recommend that first-time riders spend no more than $7,000 on both their bike and expenses.

 2. Power

 You need to consider the acceptable power output a new rider should look to manage.
-From 250cc singles to 1600cc, the motorcycle industry offers hundreds of bikes and engine configurations.
+From 250cc singles to 1600cc, the motorcycle industry offers a wide range of bikes and engine configurations.
+Parallel twin engines are especially popular among beginners for their smooth power delivery and manageable performance.

-For the first year of riding, stick with a bike that has no more than 600cc of power, which is being delivered via a smooth and controlled throttle response.
+For the first year of riding, stick with a bike that has no more than 600cc of power, which delivers energy via a smooth and controlled throttle response.
 Our compiled list of best motorcycles for beginners focuses on bikes in the sub 600cc power level that provides consistent throttle response through the rev range.

 3. Weight